jeff1evesque/drupal-demonstration/README.md

 ### SSH

-The following account / password, have been already created:
+The following user / password, have been created:

-- `root`: `vagrant-provision`
+- `root`: `vagrant-admin`
 - `provisioner`: `vagrant-provision`

 In addition, the ssh key-pair implements the passphrase: